Egypt focus as Clinton visits Israel

 The long 22-month gap from Clinton's last visit to Israel in part reflects the absence of progress on Israeli-Palestinian peace since talks between the two sides broke down in 2010.

-U.S. President Barack Obama has had chilly relations with Netanyahu, and Obama has yet to visit Israel as president, an issue that could cost him Jewish American votes in his November 6 reelection bid this year.
+U.S. President Barack Obama has had chilly relations with Israel's Prime Minister Benjamin Netanyahu, and Obama has yet to visit Israel as president, an issue that could cost him Jewish American votes in his November 6 reelection bid this year.

-Obama's Republican opponent, Mitt Romney, has scheduled a visit at the end of the month, and regularly criticizes Obama for being insufficiently supportive of Israel.
+Obama's Republican opponent, Mitt Romney, has scheduled a visit at the end of the month, and regularly criticises Obama for being insufficiently supportive of Israel.

 Obama imposed much tighter sanctions this year on third countries that do business with Iran, and the European Union has imposed an embargo on Iranian oil that took effect on July 1.